Student subsidised travel

 Students living in the defined remote area

-A fares allowance is provided to those students living within the defined remote area (see map below) but who elect to attend a recognised school, college or university outside the Defined Remote Area.
+A fares allowance is provided to those students living within the defined remote area (see map below) to assist with the cost of travel between home in the defined remote area and their educational institution.

-The Student Subsidised Travel Scheme provides the following travel assistance between home and school by regular passenger transport (air, bus or rail):
+The Student Subsidised Travel Scheme provides the following travel assistance between home and educational institution by regular passenger transport (air, bus or rail):

-- Primary and secondary students with 4 return trips per calendar year.
+- Primary and secondary students may claim four return trips per calendar year.

-- First year tertiary students, under 20 years of age, who have not previously accessed the Student Subsidised Travel Scheme, to receive 4 return trips per calendar year.
+- First year tertiary students, under 20 years of age, who have not previously accessed the Student Subsidised Travel Scheme, may claim four return trips per calendar year.

-- First year tertiary students, under 20 years of age, who have previously accessed the Student Subsidised Travel Scheme, to receive 3 return trips per calendar year.
+- First year tertiary students, under 20 years of age, who have previously accessed the Student Subsidised Travel Scheme, may claim three return trips per calendar year.

-- All other tertiary students to receive 2 return trips per calendar year.
+- All other tertiary students may claim two return trips per calendar year.

-A special exemption is made for students attending agricultural colleges, School of Mines or other approved specialised education centre - these students are subsidised for the full journey.
+A special exemption is made for students attending WA College of Agriculture, WA School of Mines or other approved specialised education centre - these students are subsidised for the full cost of their travel.

 A fares allowance is also provided to escorts of eligible students who are unable to travel alone due to a disability.